 On a more morbid note the anaesthetist could be the last person you will ever see so try and smile at them.

 Banding – the action of “killing off” or “obliterating” a varicose vein by tying it off with a rubber band.
 My veins (see Varices) are very inconveniently located towards the bottom end of my esophagus so require a specially adapted endoscope to place the bands.
 After the procedure you can only eat very sloppy food for 48 hours as you don’t want solids to dislodge the bands before they have taken effect.
 If you ignore this advice it hurts, I know.
 I did.
 I regret it.
-Late 2017 I should be undergoing my 10th procedure.
+As summer 2022 approaches I am waiting for my annual check.
+It will be my 15th “camera job”.

-In a nutshell your stomach digests food by dissolving it with bile acid.
+In a nutshell, your stomach digests food by dissolving it with bile acid.
 The mixture then passes into the small intestine and when it gets to the terminal ileum area the bile acid gets reabsorbed into the biliary system ready for the process to start again.
 If you’ve had the terminal ileum removed there is nowhere for the acid to be re-absorbed so it passes into the colon.
-The colon is not designed to cope with this level of acidity and its first reaction is “evacuate”, you can guess the rest.
+Bile acids in the large bowel cause abnormally high levels of water and this increased amount of water causes diarrhoea

 There are various medications available to counter the effects of BAM.
 I manage it with a combination of Colesevelam and Loperamide.